 Lead Capture Software

 Lead capture software solutions can be used to obtain data and aggregate it into a database.
-This data can then be analyzed and used by your marketing team in future endeavours.
+This data can then be analyzed and used by your marketing team in future endeavors.

 Examples include Socital, an ecommerce marketing platform that can help you capture leads, convert them into customers, and increase sales.
-Socital provides a unique set of tools for data collection, email database segmentation, conversion optimization, targeting & personalization.
+Socital provides a unique set of tools for data collection, email database segmentation, conversion optimization, targeting, and personalization.